 When incomplete user stories are discovered, it can impact the delivery of the sprint and the project as a whole.
 You’ll need to chase requirements and start over the estimating sessions before you can progress otherwise, you risk problems occurring once everything is complete.

-, no matter what type of project methodology you employ, including agile.
+Testing is critical, no matter what type of project methodology you employ, including agile.
 But it is possible to perform too much testing, especially when it comes to minority scenarios or edge-cases.

 If you test for every possibility and scenario, then the development of features can slow down.
 At the same time, you don’t want to end a project with a backlog of errors and bugs to repair.
 It’s important to find the right balance so that adequate testing can get performed, and you’re continually moving forward with the project.